Korvettenkapitän (Crew 28)

 |Born||23 Nov 1908||Kaiserslautern|

 |U-9||1 Oct 1937||18 Sep 1939||1 patrol (22 days)|

 |U-44||4 Nov 1939||13 Mar 1940 (+)||2 patrols (36 days)|

-Ludwig Mathes joined the German Navy in 1928.
-He belonged to class of 1928 and among his classmates were men like Werner Harteinstein (U-156), Eitel-Friedrich Kentrat (U-74) and Karl Thurmann (U-553).
+Ludwig Mathes joined the Reichsmarine in 1928.
+He belonged to Crew 28, and among his classmates were men like Werner Harteinstein (U-156), Eitel-Friedrich Kentrat (U-74) and Karl Thurmann (U-553).

-Since 1935 Mathes had been involved with the new U-boat force, commanding the small "duck" U-6 from Sep 1935 to Sep 1937 and then U-9, another "duck", until 18 Sept 1939.
-This gave him an extensive pre-war experience of great value for things to come.
+Mathes joined the new U-boat force in 1935, and commanded the small 'duck' boat U-6 from Sep 1935 - Sep 1937, followed by U-9, another 'duck', until 18 Sept 1939.
+This gave him an extensive pre-war experience of great value to his future career.

-Spending 2 months with U-boat familiarization (Baubelehrung) at Bremen he commissioned the new and much larger type IX boat U-44 on 4 Nov 1939 and put her through her trials in the Baltic with the 6th flotilla.
-On 6 Jan 1940 he left Wilhelmshaven, Germany for his first war patrol.
+After U-boat construction familiarization (Baubelehrung) at Bremen he commissioned the much larger type IX U-boat U-44 on 4 Nov 1939 and put her through her trials in the Baltic with the 6th Flotilla.
+On 6 Jan 1940 he left Wilhelmshaven for his first war patrol.